getCannaBiz/dispensary-details-for-woocommerce/README.txt

 == Description ==

 Add additional details to your dispensary items being sold through WooCommerce.
-Brought to you by [WP Dispensary](https://www.wpdispensary.com/)
+Brought to you by [CannaBiz Software](https://cannabizsoftware.com/)

 == Changelog ==

 = 1.6.0 =
 * Added validation check to the add to cart button for product inventory amount in `admin/class-wpd-details-woocommerce.php`
 * Added validation check to the add to cart button for product inventory amount in `public/js/wpd-details-public.js`
-* Bugfix removed recommendation doc if red X is clicked in `admin/wpd-details-user-fileds.php`
+* Bugfix removed recommendation doc if red X is clicked in `admin/wpd-details-user-fields.php`
 * Updated text strings for localization in `languages/wpd-details.pot`
 * Updated code to escape all `$_POST` instances in multiple files